 Every person with diabetes should have a blood sugar machine (glucometer) to test blood sugar at home.
 It tells you what your blood sugar level is by using a small sample of blood from your finger.
 Not all glucometers work the same way.
-Make sure to read the user guide or talk to your doctor about how to use your glucometer.
+Make sure to read the user guide or talk to your Doctor about how to use your glucometer.

 The number of times a day you check your blood sugar depends on the type of diabetes you have and your treatment plan.
 You should also check your blood sugar more often on days when you are ill, stressed, or if you have a change in routine.
-Talk to your doctor about how often you should check your blood sugar.
+Talk to your Doctor about how often you should check your blood sugar.

-- ▼ Type 1 diabetes: Your doctor may suggest that you check your blood sugar 4-8 times a day.
-Checking blood sugar is often done before meals and snacks, before and after exercise, before bedtime, and in the middle of the night. - ▼ Type 2 diabetes: Your doctor may have you check your blood sugar before meals, and sometimes before bedtime.
-If you take insulin to control your diabetes, your doctor will suggest checking two or more times a day, depending on the type of medications you need.
+- ♥ Type 1 diabetes Your Doctor may suggest that you test your blood sugar 4-8 times a day.
+Testing is often done before meals and snacks, before and after exercise, before bedtime, and in the middle of the night. - ▼ Type 2 diabetes- Your Doctor may have you test your blood sugar before meals, and sometimes before bedtime.
+If you take insulin to control your diabetes, your Doctor will suggest blood sugar testing two or more times a day, depending on the type and amount of insulin you need.